Interstate 269 Mississippi and Tennessee

 Eight projects encompass Interstate 269 through northern Mississippi presently.
 The first broke ground in July 2012, focusing on grading and bridge work by the future interchange between I-22 and 269.
 Fall 2012 construction followed west from U.S. 78 to MS 305 and from I-55 & 69 east to Getwell Road.

-The first segment of I-269 in Mississippi slated to open is the extension south from Tennessee to Mississippi 302 in October 2015.
-The remaining portions are forecast in 2018.26
+The first segment of I-269 opened in Mississippi was the five mile extension south from Tennessee 385 to Mississippi 302.
+It opened following a ribbon cutting ceremony held on October 23, 2015.28 The remaining portions are forecast in 2018.26

 |The full-cloverleaf interchange between Interstates 55 and 69 will double as the terminus of I-269 west.|